canyon289/intro_to_pydata/lessonplans/day_2.md

 #### Students Do: Fizzbuzz in notebooks (15 minutes)
 * Have students start a jupyter notebook
-* Have them run their fizbuzz program in the notebook
+* Have them run their fizzbuzz program in the notebook
 * Ask them to add human understandable notes in markdown cells
 * Have them export their results to html